henninb/flutter-cribbage/IMPLEMENTATION_SUMMARY.md

    - Email generation with game state
    - Device info collection

-4. **Debug Score Dialog**
+4. **Debug Score Dialog** ✅ IMPLEMENTED
+   - Triple-tap on either player's score to open the debug dialog
-   - Triple-tap to adjust scores
+   - +/- buttons to adjust scores by 1 or 5 points
-   - Debug builds only
+   - Only available in debug builds (disabled in release)
+   - Useful for testing game scenarios and debugging
+   - File: `lib/src/ui/widgets/debug_score_dialog.dart`

 5. **Enhanced 31 Banner**
    - More prominent animation